 At Coan Oil, we provide ultra-low sulfur Bioheat fuel to help our customers reduce emissions, maintain clean heating equipment and support the United States’ growing alternative energy industry.
-We’re proud to bring B20 Bioheat fuel – a blend of 80% heating oil (which contains 99% less sulfur than conventional heating oil) and 20% renewable biodiesel (which is made from renewable resources like soybean oil) – to homes throughout our service area.
+The heating oil we deliver contains 20% biofuel of the total gallons delivered.
+Biofuel is produced from organic feedstocks and can vary from typical heating oil in energy content and composition.

 Our B20 Bioheat fuel dramatically reduces emissions of particulate matter, sulfur dioxide and carbon dioxide -- saving thousands of metric tons of emissions a year!